 Patrick O’Brien began his career in the Detroit area in 1989, working with friends and gaining experience in cabinet-making, wood working and home renovation.
 After striking out on his own he established a complimentary working relationship with a local architect and had the opportunity to take on more challenging projects.
 In the summer of 1995, with this experience and a handful of references, Patrick, his wife Lisa and young son Conner moved to Taos, NM..
 They built a small off-grid, load-bearing Straw Bale house (Patrick’s first) out on the Mesa west of the Rio Grande Gorge and lived there for 11 years.
 During this time Patrick had jobs in Taos working in a local cabinet shop and partnering in a small firm with a local architect and another builder to build a few Adobe houses .
 When Patrick’s mother, Nakeesha and her husband, Ivy moved to Taos, Patrick helped Ivy build their off-grid Straw Bale home on the Mesa.
 After this, it was a natural step to establish their partnership, and start The Salamander Co. in Taos.

-After working for many years as a social worker in the non-profit sector, Lisa is employed with Taos Community Foundation as the Grants Director.
+After working for many years as a social worker in the non-profit sector, Lisa is now the Executive Director with the Taos Community Foundation.
 Although not living in an off-grid house currently, we remain an active couple continually exploring new permaculture techniques, while maintaining a “farmette” with gardening, extensive composting, a chicken coop and beekeeping.
-Conner, now 22, is a recent graduate of the University of New Mexico and lives and works in Albuquerque.
+Conner, now 26, is recently married and lives in west Michigan with his wife, Caelin.

 Ivy & Patrick relaxing on a new roof top deck in Santa Fe.